Breast Weight & Size While Breastfeeding: How To Estimate

 Does Breastfeeding Make Your Breasts Sag?

 No, breastfeeding doesn’t make your breasts sag.
-In fact, pregnancy makes your breasts sag.
+Pregnancy makes your breasts sag.

 When Will Breasts Go Back to Normal After Breastfeeding?